 (v) The rungs of an individual-rung ladder shall be so designed that the foot cannot slide off the end.
-A suggested design is shown in figure 4123:1-5-03 (C)(6)(h)(v) to this rule.
+A suggested design is shown in the figure in paragraph (C)(6)(h)(v) of this rule.

 Fastenings shall be an integral part of fixed ladder design.